WarLordWLF2/Demirens_Reaction/README.md

 ## `Booking List Page`
 - Remaining Balance is shown now
 - Disabled Extend and Change Rooms if Customer is Pending
+- Upgraded the Extended Stay in rooms to handle multiple rooms

 ## `Add Amenities Page`
 - Fixed a Bug when Adding Amenities, now it confirms you successfully added a new amenity